-Change finds Drilling Chance finds, protected sites, and Cultural Heritage.
-Drilling Excavation General Construction - Contractor shall not damage archaeological sites, protected areas and cultural heritage.
-If items of cultural or historical significance are unearthed or discovered, works must stop immediately, and the Supervision team must be informed.
-The Contractor will also notify the National Trust Department and other relevant agencies upon encountering any artefacts, remains or other notable objects immediately. - The Contractor shall follow the Chance Find Procedures and ensure that training is provided to all project workers on the Chance Find Procedures. - If human remains are unearthed, the work must stop immediately, the area protected and the Contractor must call the Police, then the Supervising Consultant and the PIU. -The site will remain closed until an investigation is conducted and the all clear is given to resume work.
-Supervising Consultant National Department Supervising Consultant PIU Team, Trust Trust Team, Trust Throughout Construction Use of Child Labour General construction -The Contractor shall follow the Labour Code and all other relevant legislation including the: - Protection of Employment Act, 2003 - Equal Pay Act, 1994 - Employment of Women, Young Persons and Children Act, 1935 and Amendments - The contractor shall ensure that all suppliers and subcontractors are complying with labour laws and regulations and that no persons under the age of 18 are being exploited in their operation.
-The Contractor must ensure that no person under the age of 18 is employed or volunteers on site Additionally, the Contractor must ensure that no person under the age of 18 is allowed on site without written permission from the PIU the contractor shall practice ethical and responsible business practices and adhere to the LMP.
-PIU, Supervising Consultant Team, Labour Department Weekly Development of social friction between the contractor's workforce and the public.
-The Contractor will utilize the established project grievance redress mechanism (GRM) which can be found in the Stakeholder Engagement Plan and the Labour Management Procedures, and shall assign responsibility for dealing with complaints from the general public and workers to the site foreman, whose name and contact details must be shown on the project signboard.
+National Trust Department and other relevant agencies upon encountering any artefacts, remains or other notable objects immediately.
+The Contractor shall follow the Chance Find Procedures and ensure that training is provided to all project workers on the Chance Find Procedures.
+If human remains are unearthed, the work must stop immediately, the area protected and the Contractor must call the Police, then the Supervising Consultant and the PIU.
+The site will remain closed until an investigation is conducted and the all clear is given to resume work.
+Throughout Construction At the start of works and anytime the contractor hires new employees.
+Creation of construction employment opportunities for local residents.
+General construction activities Contractors shall make maximum use of local labor.
+Contractors shall maximize use of labor-intensive construction methods rather than machinery- PIU, Supervising Consultant Throughout construction intensive. -Contractors shall maximize the participation of local suppliers of materials, services and equipment, and sub-contractors.
+PIU, Supervising Consultant Team Throughout Construction Use of Child Labour General construction The Contractor shall follow the Labour Code and all other relevant legislation including the: Protection of Employment Act, 2003 Equal Pay Act, 1994 Employment of Women, Young Persons and Children Act, 1935 and Amendments The contractor shall ensure that all suppliers and subcontractors are complying with labour laws and regulations and that no persons under the age of 18 are being exploited in their operation.
+The Contractor must ensure that no person under the age of 18 is employed or volunteers on site.
+PIU, Supervising Consultant Team, Labour Department Throughout construction

+Additionally, the Contractor must ensure that no person under the age of 18 is allowed on site without written permission from the PIU. the contractor shall practice ethical and responsible business practices and adhere to the LMP.
+Development of social friction between the contractor's workforce and the public.
+Construction Operation The Contractor will utilize the established project grievance redress mechanism (GRM) which can be found in the Stakeholder Engagement Plan and the Labour Management Procedures, and shall assign responsibility for dealing with complaints from the general public and workers to the site foreman, whose name and contact details must be shown on the project signboard.
 Reports will be accepted during consultations with stakeholders and the wider public.
 The Contractor must take appropriate measures to ensure that the site is well-secured in order to protect assets on site.
 The Contractor shall maintain the project's code of conduct (CoC) for all personnel, including sub-contractors for site activities.
 The Code of Conduct will form part of the workers' and sub-contractor contracts and all personnel must sign the CoC.
 The Contractor must ensure that worker training shall include sensitization on the CoC and interactions with the general public.
-All grievances will be routed to the PIU for management.
-PIU, Supervising Consultant Preceding and Throughout construction
+PIU, Supervising Consultant Throughout construction Before the start of works and on hiring new employees.